 Tracy has achieved an “AV” Preeminent rating from Martindale-Hubbell.
 She has also been selected by Martindale-Hubbell as a Top Rated Lawyer in Labor and Employment.

-Tracy is the Chair of Weber Gallagher’s Pro Bono Committee and is a member of the firm’s Diversity Committee.
+Tracy is the Chair of Weber Gallagher’s Pro Bono Committee and is a member of the firm’s Diversity and Women's Initiative Committees.

 Tracy A. Walsh

 Partner, Chair, Employment Group

 Obtained summary judgment, affirmed by the Third Circuit Court of Appeals, of disability discrimination and retaliation claims under ADA, PHRA and FMLA for healthcare provider in a federal court case brought by a former employee.